 Please report any new information on changes to programme architecture (e.g. use of multi-fund OPs; categorisation of regions; changes in use of different Funds; changes in OP numbers; balance between national and regional programmes).

-An increased number of specific focus areas has resulted in a larger number of priorities than in earlier programmes.
+An increased number of specific focus areas has resulted in a larger number of priorities than in earlier programmes, especially in the ERDF programme.

 Please provide an update on the selection of investment priorities in the OP(s).
 Please highlight new/innovative priorities for 2021-27/departures from the 2014-20 approach, with brief reasons for the new priority/ies.